 If you notice tasks falling behind, use TeamGantt’s request progress update feature to check in with team members who may need a friendly reminder to keep their tasks up-to-date.

-If you’re on TeamGantt’s Advanced plan with hourly estimation and time tracking, you can easily monitor how progress is tracking against your plan.
+If you’re on TeamGantt’s Pro plan with hourly estimation and time tracking, you can easily monitor how progress is tracking against your plan.
 Simply pay attention to the color and length of the thin striped line in the center of each taskbar.

 Watch the video below to see this feature in action: